 - These parents tips from a pro can ease your mind so you can focus on your child.

 From time to time we like to invite local experts from the community to answer questions about parenting and raising kids in Huntsville and North Alabama.
-Today we asked Tom Brandon, Madison County educator and school bus driver to address the BEST way to ride a school bus.
+Today we asked Tom Brandon, Madison County Commissioner, and former educator and school bus driver to address the BEST way to ride a school bus.

-5 Tips On Making Your School Bus Experience Smoother
+5 Tips for Parents To Make Your School Bus Experience Smoother

 It doesn’t matter if you’re a first-time rider or a 5th grade veteran – these tips from an actual bus driver are great for parents and kids!

 Your bus driver is a professional that has spent many hours training to obtain their bus driving license and will continue to undergo training each year to maintain that accreditation.
-Keep them informed about the needs of your child such as allergies or other medical conditions.
+Introduce yourself, and keep your driver informed about the needs of your child such as allergies or other medical conditions.
 Keep them informed of any changes that may take place in the pick-up or drop-off routine.

 Especially for those little ones or first time riders have their name and address placed on them in a couple of places such as their shirt, jacket, or back pack.
 Do this for at least one week after your child starts riding the bus.
 There may be up to sixty plus other students on the bus do not expect the bus driver to remember every face and every address the first few days of school.

 Talk to your children about school bus safety and the importance of staying seated.
 For little ones, this is the first vehicle that they have ridden in that they are not buckled up.
 There is new-found freedom and the bus is a new experience waiting to be explored.
 Talk to them about how important it is that they stay seated and turned around for their safety and the safety of the other students on the bus.